Healthdirect Free Australian health advice you can count on.

 What is vaginal dryness?

-Vaginal dryness is when the normal moisture is missing from the vagina.
-It is a common problem that causes burning, itching, pain or lack of lubrication during sex.
+Vaginal dryness is when the normal moisture is missing from your vagina.

 What causes vaginal dryness?

-The most common cause of vaginal dryness is reduced levels of oestrogen, the female hormone that maintains normal vaginal lubrication, tissue elasticity and acidity.
+The most common cause of vaginal dryness is lower levels of oestrogen.
+Oestrogen is the female hormone that maintains the vaginal lining and tissue elasticity.

 How is vaginal dryness treated?